 I just watched the episode of F.R.I.E.N.D.S where Rachel started smoking to interact more with her boss.

 Of course this were the 90’s and a lot has changed on the smoking policy and mentality (for the better).

 But I remember that day my manager told me I should interact more and just join the “Friday afternoon beer” with the colleagues so I would get to know all ins & outs as well.

 “You should see it as work”, he mentioned.

 (Ok, if it’s work, you might want to pay me over hours????)

 Isn’t it basically the same?

-There is no harm in one beer, but I’m not going to drink with colleagues – forget it.
+There is no harm in one beer, but I’m not going to drink with colleagues on a Friday afternoon.